scottyeager/info_foundation/src/token/token_overview/tft_version_overview.md

 |	min price (price protection)	|	NO	|	NO	|	YES	|
 |	Name on Blockchain	|	TFT	|	TFTA	|	TFT	|

-So basically the only difference between v1 & v2 is that TFTv1 can not be sold on the public exchange if the price is not higher than $0.15 + 2% per month starting may 2020.
+So basically the only difference between v1 & v2 is that TFTv1 can not be sold on the public exchange if the price is higher than $0.15 + 2% per month starting may 2020.
 This has been implemented by creating 2 trustlines on Stellar and making sure that no-one can sell lower than the min price.

 2 methods have been implemented to achieve price protection for TFTv1 to TFTv2